-I’ve spent the past three consecutive hours of my time attempting to complete four weeks’ worth of my Extended Project Qualification (EPQ).
-View the link if you’re lost as to what an EPQ is; I know that I was before being introduced to one.
+I’ve spent the past three consecutive hours of my time attempting to complete four weeks’ worth of work.

 I need a long break and I’ve perhaps only just finished ‘Week 2’ of my work schedule.
 Although I mustn’t be pessimistic really – to complete 2 weeks worth of diary entries, research and reading in one three-hour sitting is an achievement that isn’t exactly worth celebrating – but an achievement nonetheless.

 Asides from my life being painfully monotonous (eat, sleep, write for whatever cause, bathe, eat, sleep etc.) as of late, I’ve been spending a small amount of time considering how painstaking writing can be.

 Just like my previous – and first ever – ‘blog’ post, which doesn’t even exist anymore, I’m currently typing this whilst awaiting a well-deserved bath to finish being run.
 Half-an-hour in a tub of water that’s probably too hot and definitely contains too many bubbles is my way of unwinding when I’m stressed, low-spirited or depleted.
 Whether you, as the reader, view writing as hard-work or not, I can argue to you that it’s exhausting.

 As any introvert or inmate of anxiety will know, going out for a few hours can wipe you out for days.
 I find that spending much of my time on my own doing my own thing won’t even phase my energy; but send me out with a friend or two for lunch and I’ll be returning home earlier than I imagined and totally enervated.
 Either way, just as simply going outdoors can be a tiresome experience for someone, so can writing.